Allegheny-Computer-Science-102-F2020/cs102-F2020-midterm-starter/midterm_examination.md

 - You must provide answers to all these questions by typing in this file
 - The final version of this file must be in your GitHub repository by the due date
-- You may direct message the course instructor through Slack if you have questions
+- You may direct message the course instructor through the Slack workspace if you have questions
+- Do not post questions about the examination in a public channel of the Slack workspace
 - Unless you make special arrangements with the instructor, no late work will be accepted

 ## Structure of the Final Examination